DaveWM/ngWizard/README.md

 If you want the user to complete a step before moving to the next, you can use the `required-step-number` attribute on the `<wizard-step>`.
 This will disable the step until the required step is completed.

-To change the text in the previous, next and submit buttons, simply update the `wizardConfigProvider` like so:
+To localise the text in the previous, next and submit buttons, simply update the `wizardConfigProvider` like so:

 ```js
 angular.module('app', ['ngWizard'])